It is too easy to look at bathroom codes as a set of onerous restrictions designed to squeeze your wallet dry.

 - Bathrooms do not need to have fans, but they are required to have ventilation.
-This ventilation can be either in the form of a window at least 3 square feet in area or a bathroom fan capable of pulling out at least 50 cubic feet of air per minute.
+This ventilation can be either in the form of a window at least three square feet in area or a bathroom fan capable of pulling out at least 50 cubic feet of air per minute.

 Where Does Bathroom Code Come From?

 Though based on the framework of model codes, bathroom code is not the same everywhere.
 Codes in Maine may not necessarily be the same as codes in Florida.
-Not only that, municipalities can add their own twists to the code to adapt to local needs.
+Not only that, but municipalities can add their own twists to the code to adapt to local needs.